 Particulars of Employees

-The information required pursuant to Section 197 read with Rule 5of the Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014 in respect of employeesof the Company is herewith annexed as Annexure VIII' to this report.
+The information required pursuant to Section 197 of the Companies Act read with Rule 5of the Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014 inrespect of employees of the Company is herewith annexed as "Annexure VII" tothis report.

 The Company has been making every endeavor to bring more transparency in the conduct ofits business.
-As per the requirements of SEBI (Listing Obligations and DisclosureRequirements) Regulations 2015 a compliance report on Corporate Governance for the year2016-17and Certificate from the Auditors of the Company are furnished which form part ofthis Annual Report.
+As per the requirements of Regulation 34 (3) of SEBI (Listing Obligationsand Disclosure Requirements) Regulations 2015 a report on Corporate Governance for theyear 2020-21 and a Certificate from M/s.
+P S Rao & Associates Practising CompanySecretaries is furnished which form part of this Annual Report.

 Your Company considers its Human Resources as the key to achieve its objectives.Keeping this in view your Company takes utmost care to attract and retain qualityemployees.
 The employees are sufficiently empowered and such work environment propels themto achieve higher levels of performance.
-The employees is the driving force behind the Company's vision.
-Your Company unflinching appreciates the spirit of its dedicatedemployees.
+The unflinching commitment of the employees isthe driving force behind the Company's vision.
+Your Company appreciates the spirit of itsdedicated employees.

 Policy on Prevention Prohibition and Redressal of Sexual Harassment at Work place:

 Your Company strongly supports the rights of all its employees to work in anenvironment free from all forms of harassment.
 The Company has adopted a Policy onPrevention Prohibition and Redressal of Sexual Harassment at workplace as per theprovisions of the Sexual Harassment of Women at Workplace (Prevention Prohibition andRedressal) Act 2013 and the Rules made thereunder.
 The policy aims to provide protectionto Employees at the workplace and prevent and redress complaints of sexual harassment andfor matters connected or incidental thereto with the objective of providing a safeworking environment where Employees feel secure.
-The Company has also constituted anInternal Committee known as Anti Sexual Harassment Committee to address theconcerns and complaints of sexual harassment and to recommend appropriate action.
+The Company has also constituted anInternal Complaint Committee known as Anti Sexual Harassment Committee to address theconcerns and complaints of sexual harassment and to recommend appropriate action.

 The Company has not received any complaint on sexual harassment during the year.